Complex CNN CSI Enhancer for Integrated Sensing and Communications: Conclusion

 \section{Conclusion}

-In this paper, we propose an ISAC complex CNN CSI enhancer that uses the complex-value computation layers to form the CNN structure to maintain the phase shift of the complex-value CSI and signal transfer.
-By integrating the FFT-based ISAC transform modules into the complex CNN structure, we can transform the CSI data from the original domain into the sparse delay-angle domain.
-The sparse expression of CSI in the delay-angle domain can be treated as radar images, which are suitable to be processed by CNN.
-This improves the loss descending speed and generalization performance of the ISAC complex CNN.
-The MSE of AoA estimation using the enhanced CSI improves significantly compared with that using the initial CSI estimation.
-Finally, we propose a novel biased FFT-based sensing method for range estimation, which significantly improves the range sensing accuracy with similar complexity to the FFT-based sensing method.
+In this paper, we propose an ISAC complex CNN CSI enhancer that uses the complex-valued computation layers to form the CNN structure to maintain the phase information of complex-valued CSIs.
+Within the CNN CSI enhancer, the FFT-based ISAC transform modules are integrated into the complex CNN structure to transform the CSI data from the original domain into the sparse delay-angle-domain.
+The sparse delay-angle-domain CSIs can be regarded as heatmap images and can be efficiently processed by CNN, which improves the loss descending speed and generalization performance of the ISAC complex CNN.
+The MSE of AoA estimation using the enhanced CSI is improved significantly compared with that using the original CSI estimation.
+Finally, we propose a novel biased FFT-based sensing method, which significantly improves the range sensing accuracy at a similar complexity to the conventional FFT-based sensing method.
+Extensive simulation results show that the ISAC complex CNN CSI enhancer can converge within 30 training epochs, and the NMSE of its CSI estimates is about 17 dB lower, compared to the-state-of-art comparison estimators.
+Moreover, the BER of communication demodulation using the enhanced CSI estimates approaches that with the perfect CSI, and the mean square errors (MSEs) of AoA estimation based on the enhanced CSIs are significantly lower than those based on the original CSI estimates.
+Furthermore, the range estimation MSEs of the proposed biased FFT-based sensing method approaches those of the subspace-based sensing method, at a much lower complexity.

 \begin{appendices}